kfyodor/redux-cljs/README.md

 ### Reagent (not tested yet)

-In order to use redux-cljs with Reagent you should tell `create-store` to use `ratom` instead of plain Clojure `atom`:
+To use redux-cljs with Reagent you should tell `create-store` to use `ratom` instead of plain Clojure `atom`:

 ```clojure
 (require [reagent.core :as r])